Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-1/_index.md

 - HTTP: Hyper Text Transfer Protocol.
 This is used for transferring files over the internet when browsing websites.
 It's used in some other situations too
 - HTTPS: Secure HTTP
 - Server: A computer on the Internet that "serves" files upon request.
 Sometimes people also use the word "server" to mean the software running on a computer that allows it to serve files.
+- Client: An application that needs stuff from the server.
+The server serves the client.
+In this case, the client is your browser
 - HTML: Hyper Text Markup Language.
 This is a simple computer language that allows you to specify the layout of a web page.
 Eg you can use this to say you want your website to have a heading, then a paragraph, then a picture
 - CSS: Cascading Style Sheets.
 This is a language for adding style to HTML.
 With CSS you can specify the color of a heading, the size of an image and many other things
 - JavaScript: This is a general-purpose programming language that can run inside a browser.
 Browsers can interpret HTML, CSS and JavaScript